 APO Cavanaugh has been a member of the Savannah Police Department since 2016.
 She has a Bachelor’s degree in criminal justice and is currently pursing a Master’s degree in human services.
 In addition to being ECIT certified, APO Cavanaugh is a member of SWAT and the Peer Support Team.
 Prior to her law enforcement career, she served eight years in the Army.

-Rebecca Galbreath, Licensed Clinical Social Worker
+Rebecca Hodge, Licensed Clinical Social Worker